riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

 # Two leading hypotheses: shift to mobile and non-human traffic

+The two biggest ones quantitatively (device switching and bots) are covered in the graphs, and the others turned out to not be so significant or just directionally opposite, as we will see later. the others not directly covered will turn out to be less relevant

 ## Explanation of the plots used in this section

 We plotted the $\log_{10}$ pageviews by varying each of the following parameters.